 During our travels this summer, we had an amazing dinner in Florence, Italy.
 The food was so good that we ate lunch AND dinner at Trattoria Il Francescano during the course of one weekend.
 The salad that I ordered came with pesto sauce on it.
 This may seem simple, but for me it was revolutionary.
 I’ve used pesto in soups, on pizza, and on salmon, but never on salad.
 Since then I’ve been pretty obsessed with making my own basil pesto.
 Last week at the farmers market, Tomatero had huge bunches of fresh dill.
 I only needed a little for my salmon dinner that night, so rather than let the herb go to waste, I decided to make Dill Pesto.
 Result = AMAZING.
 I have these cool little herb freezer storage containers that allow me to save the extra.
 Highly recommended!

 - Rinse the dill and pat dry.
 Trim the woodier part of the ends off.

 - Add all ingredients to food processor and pulse until combined.
 If the mixture is too thin, add more nuts.
 If it is too thick, add more lemon or olive oil based on a taste test.
-(A blender could be used instead.
+(A blender could be used instead.)

 - Serve on salads, veggies, or on salmon.
 Enjoy!

 Olive Oil is a great source of omega-9 fatty acids, copper, iron, and vitamin E. Olive oil has been shown to help manage and prevent cardiovascular disease, asthma, arthritis, cancer, and blood sugar disregulation.
 It also helps to lower inflammation.